Noncollapsed degeneration of Einstein 4-manifolds II: Obstructions under topological assumptions

 \section{Obstructions under topological assumptions}

-Let us now give topological conditions which will ensure that the Ricci-flat ALE orbifolds appearing as blow ups in our degenerations are Kähler, and therefore that the obstruction $\det \mathbf{R}=0$ holds.
+Let us now give topological conditions which will ensure that the Ricci-flat ALE orbifolds appearing as blow ups in our degenerations are Kähler and glued in the same orientation, and therefore that the obstruction $\det \mathbf{R}=0$ holds.

 All of these topological conditions come from the topological characterization of \cite{nak}, see also \cite{lv} for a generalization.
-Basically, if a desingularization has the topology of a minimal resolution of a $SU(2)$-singularity (or a quotient for the $U(2)$ singularities) in a neighborhood of a singularity, then, all of the bubbles Kähler and we can apply Theorem \ref{obst arbre kahler}.
+Basically, if a desingularization has the topology of a minimal resolution of a $SU(2)$-singularity (or a quotient for the $U(2)$ singularities) in a neighborhood of a singularity, then, all of the bubbles are Kähler and glued in the same orientation and we can apply Theorem \ref{obst arbre kahler}.
 We will state more global topological conditions based on Hitchin-Thorpe inequality in Theorem \ref{obst hitchin thorpe}, and a spin condition in Theorem \ref{obst spin}.
 We will then finally comment on the desingularization of Einstein orbifolds with various pinching conditions and bound on the Ricci curvature in Corollary \ref{pinching} and Remark \ref{lower bound}.